mainmatter/mainmatter.com/src/posts/2022-09-18-simplabs-becomes-mainmatter.md

 > if the results are impractical, so we strive for effective and pragmatic
 > solutions for complex problems.
 >
-> Through guidance and knowledge transfer, we take a long- term view, rather
+> Through guidance and knowledge transfer, we take a long-term view, rather than
-> than chasing a short-term high, enabling our clients to shape the future of
+> chasing a short-term high, enabling our clients to shape the future of their
-> their digital products. <author>the Mainmatter Team</author>
+> digital products. <author>the Mainmatter Team</author>

 The core of our work has always been to build foundations that enable teams to be successful and deliver value.
 Doing so we focus on results and real value